Last updated April 2022

 A couple of interesting things to take note of.

-First, housing a seed library within a public library is quite natural.
+First, housing a seed library within a public library would seem quite natural.
 Why?
 Because public libraries embody the notion of the “public commons”, and the public commons is exactly where seeds belong.
 Many of the problems encountered in today’s agrobusiness are rooted in the notion that seeds should be treated as ownable intellectual property, which they are not.
+Sadly, as was demonstrated during the governmental shutdowns imposed over health concerns, we must carefully consider whether it is a good idea to look to the public library system to house our seed libraries.
+We here at Silicon Valley Seeds are now looking to small community seed libraries as an alternative to filling the need for seed libraries.

-Second, while establishing a seed library that maintains the full cycle would be a very good thing (the full cycle as envisioned being seed checkout to seed check-in), unless and until some of the issues that inhibit the creation of such a sustainable system are addressed, we are merely setting ourselves up for further failure.
+Second, while establishing a seed library that maintains the full cycle would be a very good thing (the full cycle as envisioned being seed checkout to seed check-in), unless and until some of the issues that prevent the creation of such a sustainable system are addressed, we are merely setting ourselves up for further failures.

 - a clear understanding and partitioning of responsibilities into two very distinct roles, namely those of seed management and seed distribution.